-The Drug Treatment Court Funding Program (DTCFP) is a contribution funding program that aims to reduce crime committed as a result of drug dependency through court-monitored treatment and community service support for non-violent offenders with drug addictions.
+The Drug Treatment Court Funding Program aims to reduce crime committed as a result of a substance use disorder through court-monitored treatment and community service support for eligible non-violent offenders.

-- To promote and strengthen the use of alternatives to incarceration with a particular focus on Aboriginal men and women and street prostitutes;
+- to promote and strengthen the use of alternatives to incarceration with a particular focus on vulnerable populations;

 How do DTCs operate in Canada?

-- Crown Screening – Crown attorney reviews applications and assesses them against specified eligibility criteria depending on the specific DTC site (e.g., non-violent offenders and criminal behaviour that is a result of illicit drug dependency, guilty plea to criminal charges, etc.);
+- Crown Screening: The Crown attorney reviews applications and assesses them against specified eligibility criteria depending on the specific DTC site (e.g., non-violent offenders and criminal behaviour that is a result of a substance use disorder, guilty plea to criminal charges).

-- Admission Process – Eligible applicants are interviewed by treatment personnel to determine their needs; the case is then presented to the DTC judge.
-If rejected, then the offender will be returned to the regular court process;
+- Admission Process: Eligible applicants are interviewed by treatment personnel to determine their needs.
+The case is then presented to the DTC judge.
+If rejected, the offender will be returned to the regular court process.

-- DTC Program Participation – Prior to program commencement, the participant must plead guilty to the charges laid before them.
-Once admitted to the Program, participants make regular court appearances, submit to random and frequent urine drug testing and attend scheduled treatment sessions;
+- DTC Program Participation: Prior to program commencement, the participant must plead guilty to the charges laid before them.
+Once admitted to the program, participants make regular court appearances, submit to random and frequent drug testing, and attend scheduled treatment sessions.

 Ottawa, Ontario K1A 0H8